Documentation

 Core Concepts

-EnergyAS organizes energy data around four key concepts: Watchers, Projects, Attesters, and Attestations.
+EnergyAS organizes energy data around four building blocks: Organizations (Watchers), Projects, Authorized Submitters (Attesters), and Energy Records (Attestations).

-A Watcher is an organization or operator that owns and manages energy projects on-chain.
-Any wallet can register as a watcher by calling registerWatcher(name) — no approval needed.
+An Organization — called a Watcher in the protocol — is the top-level entity that owns and manages energy projects.
+Any wallet can register an organization by calling registerWatcher(name) — no approval needed, no fees beyond the transaction cost.

-• The registering wallet becomes the watcher owner
+• The wallet that registers becomes the owner

 • Owners can transfer ownership for key rotation or team changes

-• Each watcher gets a unique sequential ID (uint64)
+• Each organization gets a unique sequential ID (uint64)

-• Watchers are never deleted — they persist permanently
+• Organizations are never deleted — they persist permanently

 Projects

-A Project represents an individual energy site — a solar farm, wind turbine, data center, or any facility that generates or consumes energy.
-Projects are registered under a watcher.
+A Project represents a single energy site — a solar farm, a wind turbine, a data center, or any facility that generates or consumes energy.
+Projects are registered under an organization.

 PropertyDescription